MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 You can read and write directly to your storage object without using middleware or context object.
 This can be appropriate for data your bot uses to preserve a conversation, or data that comes from a source outside your bot's conversation flow.
 In this data storage model, data is read in directly from storage instead of using a state manager.
-The code examples in this article show you how to read and write data to storage using **Memory Storage**, **Cosmos DB**, **Blob Storage**, **Azure Table storage** and **Azure Blob Transcript Store**.
+The code examples in this article show you how to read and write data to storage using **memory**, **Cosmos DB**, **Azure Blob**, and **Azure Blob transcript** storage.

 ## Prerequisites